How do you cut a dogs nails that are black?

-Many Dog owners exercise their Dogs in fields, woodland or even the beach, which is all great – however it just doesn’t help to wear the nail down and they can get quite long.
-Long nails can be very painful for your Dog, and can also cause your Dog to become lame.
+Many Dog owners exercise their Dogs in fields, woodland or the beach, which is all great; however it isn’t always enough to keep the Dog’s Nails short on it’s own and they can get quite long.
+It is definitely worth noting that long Dog Nails can be very painful for your Dog and can also lead to the Dog becoming lame.

-If your Dogs nails do get too long, as I mentioned above, it can cause your Dog to become lame, and it can affect their paws, their wrist and inevitably it can lead to joint problems.
+If your Dogs Nails do get too long, as I mentioned above, it can cause your Dog to become lame, and it can affect their paws, their wrist and inevitably it can lead to joint problems.
 So it is better to aim to keep them short.

 - Try taking a smaller amount of nail off to avoid risking clipping the quick